+RAI Registry

-RAI Registry: The RAI Registry is where the business enterprise must book at the end of each taxable year the income that is either subject to the surtax or the additional tax (rentas afectas a impuestos finales).
+The RAI Registry is a registry in which a business enterprise must book, at the end of each taxable year, profits that are subject to either the surtax or the additional tax (rentas afectas a impuestos finales).

+The amount to be entered each year in the RAI Registry is the difference between:

+What the ITL refers to as the enterprise’s “tax capital,” which is roughly the equivalent of its current earnings.
+Specifically, tax capital is defined as the tax value of an enterprise’s assets and liabilities.
+It must be calculated by subtracting the tax value of the enterprise’s current liabilities from the tax value of its assets; and

+The sum of:

-The amount to be entered each year in the RAI Registry is the difference between (i) what the ITL refers to as the enterprise’s “tax capital,” which is roughly the equivalent of its current earnings, and (ii) the sum of (I) the balance in the REX Registry plus (II) the capital that the shareholders have contributed to the enterprise, plus or minus subsequent capital increases (except capitalizations of earnings) or reductions of capital, adjusted for inflation.
+● The balance in the REX Registry + plus

+● The capital the shareholders have contributed to the enterprise, plus or minus subsequent capital increases (except capitalizations of earnings) or reductions of capital, adjusted for inflation.

-The tax capital amount must be increased by (I) distributions made by the enterprise during the taxable year, adjusted for inflation, and (II) a negative balance in the REX Registry, if any.
+The tax capital amount must be increased by:

+(i) Distributions made by the enterprise during the taxable year, adjusted for inflation; and

+(ii) A negative balance in the REX Registry, if any.

+DDAN Registry

-DDAN Registry: The DDAN Registry (diferencias depreciación acelerada y normal) must account for the difference between the accelerated depreciation method and the straight-line method applied by the enterprise on its assets.
-Since that difference is only deductible for the purposes of the first category tax, it must be booked in the DDAN Registry so that it constitutes taxable income that is subject to the surtax or the additional tax when it is distributed to the shareholder.
+The DDAN Registry (diferencias depreciación acelerada y normal) is used to account for the difference between the accelerated depreciation method and the straight-line method applied by an enterprise with respect to its assets.
+Since that difference is only deductible for purposes of the first category tax, it must be booked in the DDAN Registry so that it constitutes taxable income subject to the surtax or the additional tax when it is distributed to a shareholder.

-However, once an asset has been depreciated under the accelerated method, the balance in the DDAN Registry must be reduced by the amounts resulting from the straight-line method until the asset is fully depreciated.
+However, once an asset has been depreciated using the accelerated method, the balance in the DDAN Registry must be reduced by the amounts resulting from the straight-line method until the asset is fully depreciated.

+REX Registry

-REX Registry: In the REX Registry (rentas exentas), the enterprise must book, at the end of its taxable year, the following items of income: (i) income generated by the business enterprise that is exempt from the surtax or the additional tax; (ii) revenues generated by the business enterprise that do not constitute taxable income; (iii) income that is already deemed to have been subject to the surtax or the additional tax; and (iv) dividends from affiliates that meet any of the above three criteria.
+At the end of its taxable year, a business enterprise must book the following items of income in the REX Registry (rentas exentas):

+Income generated by the enterprise that is exempt from the surtax or the additional tax;

+Revenue generated by the enterprise that does not constitute taxable income;

+Income that is already deemed to have been subject to the surtax or the additional tax; and

+Dividends from affiliates that satisfy any of the above three criteria.

 When determining the REX Registry balance, the enterprise must first bring forward the REX Registry balance from the previous taxable year, adjusted for inflation.
-The enterprise must then add the current year income meeting one of the four criteria, net of any costs or expenses that are attributable to the generation of that income.
+The enterprise must then add the current year income that satisfies one of the four criteria, net of any costs or expenses that are attributable to the generation of that income.

+Enterprises that do not generate income that is exempt from the surtax or the additional tax are not required to maintain these registries (except the SAC Registry).
+Consequently, all distributions made by such entities will be subject to the surtax or the additional tax with the corresponding tax credits out of the SAC Registry.

+SAC Registry

-SAC Registry: The SAC Registry must book the accumulated tax credits (saldo acumulado de créditos) for the first category tax paid by the enterprise and foreign tax credits, which may be used by the shareholders against their surtax or additional tax liability on the distributions they receive.
+The SAC Registry must be used to book both accumulated tax credits (saldo acumulado de créditos) for the first category tax paid by an enterprise and foreign tax credits, which may be used by shareholders against their surtax or additional tax liability on distributions they receive.

 As further discussed below, the amount of the tax credit is generally subject to a 35% restriction.
 In other words, the shareholder is generally only entitled to claim 65% of the tax credit against his or her surtax or additional tax liability.
 However, certain tax credits are not subject to restriction.
 Therefore, the enterprise must book the tax credits in the SAC Registry in two separate baskets, as follows: